IanGarraway/Challenge-5---Weather-application-Back-End/README.md

 ### Testing

 Development was done using a Test Driven Development methodology.
 While some unit tests were applied to methods where possible, the majority of the testing took on the form of integration tests, on the routes themselves.
 For each route I started with the basic correct response test and developed the code to ensure it passed.
 A request would be sent to the server and then the result checked against what it should be.
 To facilitate this Chai, Mocha and Supertest were used, with c8 tracking coverage.
-96.81% of the code has been tested.
+96.81% of the code was tested within the project deadline.